sfurmanvt/SoftwareDesign_Assignment5/README.md

 The 25 unit tests are executed to test backend methods.

-Differenes between class diagram and backend code can be found at the top of each backend file
+Differenes between class diagram and backend code can be found at the top of each backend file.

 Front End directory is used for the demonstration of our product.